Fixed Asset Turnover Ratio

 - Has invested in areas that do not increase the capacity of the bottleneck operation, resulting in no additional throughput

 The concept of the fixed asset turnover ratio is most useful to an outside observer, who wants to know how well a business is employing its assets to generate sales.
+A corporate insider has access to more detailed information about the usage of specific fixed assets, and so would be less inclined to employ this ratio.

 The formula for the ratio is to subtract accumulated depreciation from gross fixed assets, and divide into net annual sales.
 It may be necessary to obtain an average fixed asset figure, if the amount varies significantly over time.
 Do not include intangible assets in the denominator, since it can skew the results.
 The formula is: